fbpx

 Visit our dedicated website for Chicago Public Schools Academic Chess program www.cpschess.org

-Renaissance Knights is a nonprofit organization bridging the educational opportunity gap for Chicago Public School (CPS) students by providing them with chess centered programs that supports their academic, social, career, and leadership success.
+Renaissance Knights is a nonprofit organization bridging the educational opportunity gap for Chicago students by providing them with chess centered programs that supports their academic, social, career, and leadership success.

-We envision a world in which Chicago youth are empowered to make their own moves, succeed in college and career, and become leaders in their community.
+We envision a world where Chicago youth are critical thinkers empowered to make their own moves, succeed in college and career, and become leaders in their community.

 Why We Do It